daniprol/sidenote.nvim/README.md

 In a compelling video on how to remember everything you read, [Professor Jeffrey Kaplan explains an effective technique](https://www.youtube.com/watch?v=uiNB-6SuqVA): after reading a passage, force yourself to summarize its core idea in a single sentence in the margin.
 This act of retrieval is what builds long-term memory.

 `sidenote.nvim` is a Neovim plugin designed to bring this powerful learning method directly into your text editor.
-It allows you to attach your thoughts, summaries, and questions to text as non-intrusive "margin notes," which are displayed as native LSP diagnostics.
+It allows you to attach your thoughts, summaries, and questions to text as non-intrusive "margin notes," which are displayed as virtual text or signs.

 It's a simple tool for a profound purpose: to help you think more deeply and remember more effectively.

 ![sidenote.nvim demo](https://user-images.githubusercontent.com/2336198/263520003-735133b8-5f31-4a23-935a-5459a559ac2d.gif)
-*Demo showing note creation, viewing as diagnostics, and listing all notes with Telescope.*
+*Demo showing note creation, viewing as virtual text, and listing all notes with Telescope.*

 ---

 ## Features

 -   ✍️ **Create Notes**: Attach a thought to any block of text using a simple keymap.
--   👀 **Unobtrusive Display**: Notes appear as familiar, unobtrusive LSP-style diagnostics, not as distracting popups.
+-   👀 **Flexible Display**: Notes appear as virtual text or signs, with customizable positioning and styling.
 -   ✏️ **Full CRUD**: Create, Edit, and Delete notes with simple, intuitive commands.
 -   🧠 **Robust Anchoring**: Notes stay attached to their text, even as you add or remove lines above and below them.
 -   🔭 **Telescope Integration**: Fuzzy-find and jump to any note in your entire project with `:SidenoteList`.